huysentr/CPP-Library-Symbol-Management/unix/absorption/example_src_a/README.md

 # Source Code for A
-This code uses `extern "C"` such that the symbols are not simplified.
+This code uses `extern "C"` such that the symbols are simplified.